isc-projects/kea/doc/sphinx/arm/admin.rst

 .. note::

-    To search host reservations by hostname it is critical the collation of the hostname column in the host table to be case-insensitive.
-Fortunately the default collation in MySQL is case-insensitive.
-You can verify this on your MySQL installation by:
+    To search host reservations by hostname it is critical that the collation of the hostname column in the host table be case-insensitive.
+Fortunately, that is the default in MySQL, but it can be verified via this command:

     .. code-block:: mysql